 PTMT Method

-Diameter ranges are between 6 and 30 inches for the PTMT Method.
-Figure 1.11 illustrates the cost ($/ft) depending on the size in inches of the pipe, while Figure 2 indicates the cost ($/ft) depending on the length in feet of the same pipe.
-Each figure shows its best fitted curve using regression equation based on statistical methods.
+Diameter ranges are between 6 and 30 in for the PTMT method.
+Figure 5.11 shows the cost ($/ft) depending on the size, in inches, of the pipe, while Figure shows the cost ($/ft) depending on the length, in feet, of the same pipe.
+Each figure shows its best-fitted curve using regression equation based on statistical methods.

 The assumed criterion for the relationship between both parameters is R-squared (R2), the higher the R2 value is, the more accurate trend line will be obtained.